 - Family medical history: Some insurers consider your family medical history, including genetic conditions and hereditary diseases, when determining your premium.
 A history of certain medical conditions in your immediate family may result in higher premiums.

-- BMI (Body Mass Index): Your BMI, which is calculated using your height and weight, is often considered by insurance companies.
+- BMI (Body Mass Index): Insurance companies often consider your BMI, which is calculated using your height and weight.
 Higher BMI values can indicate a higher risk of health problems, which can lead to increased premiums.

-- Geographic location: The location where you live can influence your premium.
+- Geographic location: Your location can influence your premium.
 Factors such as crime rates, access to quality healthcare, and environmental hazards in your area can impact the risk level and, consequently, the premium.

 - Term length: For term life insurance, the duration of coverage affects the premium.
 Longer terms usually have higher premiums than shorter terms.

 It’s important to note that each insurance company has its own underwriting guidelines and may weigh these factors differently.
 Therefore, it’s always a good idea to shop around and compare quotes from different insurers to find the best coverage and premium for your specific circumstances.